 - Pastry dough

-The incredible flavor of this tart comes from 1) The caramelization of the sherry/sugar.
-To reach that add sherry vinegar, sugar, salt & pepper to a oven-safe skillet and simmer & swirl until sugar dissolves and it becomes a little thicker, something like a syrup.
-And 2) The long roasting of the tomatoes, shallots and thyme.
+First we work on the caramelization and to reach that add sherry vinegar, sugar, salt & pepper to a oven-safe skillet and simmer & swirl until sugar dissolves and it becomes a little thicker, something like a syrup.

 Transfer skillet into the oven and cook the tomatoes for about 1 hour.
 Most of the liquid will be evaporated and the tomatoes will show slightly browned edges.
-You can smell the aroma of the caramelization.
+You can smell the aroma of all the sugars that caramelized during this period in the oven; the ‘sugars’ or carbohydrates in the sherry vinegar, sugar, onions, butter and tomatoes.

 While the tomatoes cook, prepare the bottom of this Upside-down Tomato Tart with Cheese.
 Roll the pastry into a circle that is a little bigger than your skillet.
 Transfer it onto a plate and store it in the fridge until the tomatoes are cooked.
 When tomatoes are cooked, take the skillet out of the oven (don’t forget your pot holder of you love your hands) and sprinkle the grated cheeses over the tomatoes.